-Points will be deducted by DCA for DCA Administrative Noncompliance, for Adverse Circumstances (ACs), Program Noncompliance, and for Significant Adverse Events (SAEs) for which the Applicant has obtained a DCA waiver (see Appendix I Threshold Section XIX.
+DCA will deduct points for: DCA Administrative Noncompliance, Program Non-compliance, Adverse Circumstances (ACs), and for Significant Adverse Events (SAEs) for which the Applicant has obtained a DCA waiver (see Appendix I Threshold Section XIX.
 Experience, Capacity and Performance Requirement for General Partner and Developer Entities).